MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 Accept wildcard characters: False
 ```

-### -TimeoutRedirectPhoneNumberAudioFilePrompt
+### -TimeoutRedirectVoiceAppAudioFilePrompt
-The TimeoutRedirectPhoneNumberAudioFilePrompt parameter indicates the unique identifier for the Audio file prompt which is played to the caller when being redirected to an external PSTN phone number due to timeout.
+The TimeoutRedirectVoiceAppAudioFilePrompt parameter indicates the unique identifier for the Audio file prompt which is played to the caller when being redirected to a voice application due to timeout.

 ```yaml
 Type: Guid